-Paige started her career as a telecom research analyst at Goldman Sachs in New York and London.
-She is a Strategic Advisor to the disaster relief tech startup Everest Effect, and PeopleShores, a tech services outsourcing company enabling disadvantaged youth in underserved communities opportunities in tech services.
+Paige started her career as a mobile telecom analyst at Goldman Sachs in New York and London.
+She is a board member of Sidekick Mobile Technologies, Strategic Advisor to the disaster relief tech startup Everest Effect, and PeopleShores, a tech services company enabling disadvantaged youth in underserved community opportunities in tech services.

-Paige is a founding member of the Delta Arts District, an impact collaboration creating consumer packaged goods from the Arkansas/Mississippi Delta, including Yazoo Yaupon Tea, Yaupon Brothers American Tea Company, and Ilex Organics.
+Paige is a founding member of a social impact collaboration creating consumer packaged goods from the Arkansas/Mississippi Delta, including Yazoo Yaupon Tea and Yaupon Brothers American Tea Company and Ilex Organics.
 She co-launched the Democrats Abroad network in London for Mike Bloomberg’s 2020 campaign and co-founded an English literacy company based in Shanghai.

-David Shideler serves as the chief research officer for Heartland Forward’s research team which includes visiting senior fellows Richard Florida, Joel Kotkin and Maryann Feldman.
+David Shideler serves as the chief research officer for Heartland Forward’s research team which includes visiting senior fellows Richard Florida and Maryann Feldman.
 With a mission to help improve the economic performance in the heartland and change the narrative of the middle of the country, the original research efforts focus on four key pillars: innovation and entrepreneurship, human capital, health and wellness and regional competitiveness.